 What Readers Say

 Just what I was looking for!
 Soft, and yummy.
 I cut the spices just a tad, because I didn't want to over power the molasses flavor.
 But next time I won't just to see if they are still as good!
-My go to recipe from now on. - Linda (blog comments) ⭐⭐⭐⭐⭐
+My go to recipe from now on. ⭐⭐⭐⭐⭐

-In a large bowl, cream together the butter and sugar with a hand mixer or electric mixer on medium speed until light and fluffy.
+- In a large bowl, cream together the butter and brown sugar with a hand mixer or electric mixer on medium speed until light and fluffy.

-Add in the cinnamon, nutmeg, ginger, salt, and baking soda to the mixing bowl and mix well.
+- Mix in the molasses and egg until well incorporated.
+Add the cinnamon, nutmeg, ginger, salt, and baking soda to the mixing bowl and mix well.

-Roll dough into 1 ½" balls and roll them in the granulated sugar until coated.
+- Preheat the oven to 350F.
+Roll the dough into 1 ½" balls and roll them in the granulated sugar until coated.

 - Ensure that the eggs and butter are both at room temperature, which helps them mix well into the cookie batter.